 “Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.” — Oprah Winfrey

 We all want something.
 We all lost something.
 We all love something.
 Some let themselves be guided by their passions, while others take to the rational way of acting… some choose to hug an illusion, others a dream, and on their loneliest nights they feel empty and weak and scared, while others choose to act… they want to create, to build, to enhance, to evolve, to wage war against the entire world if need be.

 But the trick is to figure out what is enough, the trick is to realize when you have enough; the really impossible task is to appreciate what you have, not after you’ve lost it, but in the moments it’s yours.
 Yes, probably it’s in our nature to take things for granted… we grow complacent with things or people, we never seem to realize the extraordinary when it happens to us… we only realize how much we need it after we’re close to losing it.

-It’s been a year and a half since I started this blog.
-I wrote close to 400 posts.
+It’s been a six and a half years since I started this blog.
+I wrote close to 3,000 posts.
 Some were good, some were not that good.
 Maybe I’ve inspired a few folks to write… more, better, when they don’t felt like it, when they couldn’t see the point in doing so.
 Maybe I’ve changed things… here and there.

 For that, I am thankful.
 And it changed me… I used to be the guy who got confused by even the slightest setback.
 I got angry when things didn’t go my way.
 I wast addicted to instant gratification.
 Now I fight for it.